FAQs

 A: The sharps containers are disposed of by a medical waste disposal company that sends the sharps and containers through an autoclave process.
 In this process, the sharps and containers are decontaminated with a high temperature steam treatment, melted down, and safely disposed of in a landfill.

-Q: Can I have two, how much will fit in my container?
+Q: How much will fit in my container?

 Q: Where should I store it in my home?